amanverma123-prog/DSA_by-Aman/Two Sum & Sliding Window/README.md

 * Maintaining left and right running sums efficiently
 * Replacing left-side selections with right-side selections incrementally
 * Learning to maintain a window with at most **k** invalid elements (zeros)
+* Learning to maintain a window with at most **k** character replacements
+* Tracking the maximum frequency character within the current window
 * Expanding and shrinking the sliding window based on constraints
 * Tracking the count of zeros to determine window validity
 * Using the **last occurrence (last seen)** technique to count valid substrings efficiently